 I’m currently away from my desk.
 I’ll be spending the afternoon practicing opening all the bottles of champagne.
 Kidding!
-But in honor of New Years, I won’t be checking email until January 2nd.
+But in honor of New Year’s, I won’t be checking email until January 2nd.

 2. Send the Shortest Reply Possible

 If they preface their note with something like “no need to reply,” go ahead and ignore it!
 Sure, it’d be preferable if they didn’t write any in the first place, but—coming from someone who’s had that boss—it’s easier to turn off your email notifications than convince your manager to change their habits.

 Now, if you’re confused as to whether they expect to hear back and start feeling uneasy, send a one-line note that makes it clear you didn’t intend to work today.
 Even though you’re communicating with them in real time on a holiday, you’ll want to skip the small talk.

-“Just made a note to respond to this more in-depth as soon as I’m back in the office.”
+Just made a note to respond to this more in-depth as soon as I’m back online.

-“I can’t give this my full attention today, but am happy to review it first thing Monday morning.”
+I can’t give this my full attention today, but am happy to review it first thing Monday morning.

-“I’ll look this over when I’m back in the office next week.”
+I’ll look this over when I’m back online next week.

-Your boss might not have the email boundaries—you may feel tempted (or pressured) to send back the same response as you would on a normal workday.
+Your boss might not have email boundaries, and you may feel tempted (or pressured) to send back the same response as you would on a normal workday.
 But keep in mind that they might just have found a window to catch up on work, and if you respond in a typical manner, they’ll assume you’re doing the same.